-When it comes to choosing the best smartphones, it’s always a tough decision.
-Last year was an incredible year for phones because of the sheer variety available, thanks to new contenders such as Razer and Essential.
-Even on the iPhone side, you have the iPhone 8, 8 Plus, and the new X to choose from.
-After much debate and soul searching, we landed on the iPhone X as our top pick for the best smartphone of 2017, though Google’s Pixel 2 XL is the closest second we’ve ever had in this race.
+Last year was an incredible year for phones because of the sheer variety available, thanks in part to new contenders such as Razer and Essential.
+Even on the iPhone side, you now have the iPhone 8, 8 Plus, and the new X to choose from.
+After much debate and soul searching, we landed on the iPhone X as our top pick for the best smartphone available right now, though Google’s Pixel 2 XL is the closest second we’ve ever had in this race.
 Here’s why the iPhone X ultimately triumphed, and a list of our picks for other smartphone categories.

 Why should you buy this: You want the most powerful, secure, and shutterbug-friendly phone ever